 - Sunglasses Multiple pairs, like every true Angeleno.

 - Hands-free device for your phone It’s illegal to hold your phone behind the wheel.

 - Sense of humor For the odd characters you will encounter.

 Los Angeles International Airport (LAX) is the main gateway.
 Taxis around town ($30-50) take 30 minutes to one hour.
 Door-to-door shuttles run $16 to $27 but usually involve stops en route.
 Nonstop FlyAway buses ($8) connect LAX with Downtown and Santa Monica.
 Metro bus and rail are the cheapest but most time-consuming options.

 The majority of people get around by car, but traffic can be nightmarish (especially during rush hour, 7-10am and 3-7pm) and parking expensive.
-LA’s Metro subway connects Downtown and Hollywood, and a train to Santa Monica is scheduled to begin operations in late 2015.
-Metro bus/rail and Santa Monica’s Big Blue Bus fares are $1.75 and $1 respectively.
+LA’s Metro subway is steadily growing, and already connects Downtown with popular destinations like Hollywood and Santa Monica.
+Metro bus/rail and Santa Monica’s Big Blue Bus fares are $1.75 and $1.25 respectively.

 The movies notwithstanding, crime is relatively rare in LA, although usual big-city precautions apply.
 Don’t flash money or leave luggage or valuables visible in your car, and if a street feels dodgy (as parts of inland Venice, occasional stretches around Hollywood Boulevard, and Downtown's skid row can), leave.

 - Dress Shorts and flip-flops for the beach, hip casual for Downtown and Hollywood.

 - Tipping As in the rest of the US, tipping is not optional.
 Bartenders should receive at least $1 per drink if you want to get served next time round; parking valets will be happy with $2; and restaurant staff will expect 18-20% (though the gratuity is often included for parties of 6 or more – check the bill when it arrives).